ximiraxelo/leftoverproblem/README.md

 This **dataset generator** from the **leftover problem** is based in the work:

-> Classification of leftovers from the stock cutting process, G. M. Bressan *et al.*, 2022

-See the full article in [LINK]
+> Bressan, G.M., da Silva, E.B., Pimenta-Zanon, M.H., da Silva Lizzi, E.A.
+(2022).
+Classification of Leftovers from the Stock Cutting Process.
+In: Pereira, A.I., Košir, A., Fernandes, F.P., Pacheco, M.F., Teixeira, J.P., Lopes, R.P. (eds) Optimization, Learning Algorithms and Applications.
+OL2A 2022.
+Communications in Computer and Information Science, vol 1754.
+Springer, Cham. https://doi.org/10.1007/978-3-031-23236-7_23

 This project is licensed under the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0)